 Valley View Charter Prep collects work samples at the beginning of the fall semester for all students (K-12), plus another set of samples in the spring semester for high school student (gr 9-12).
 Our schools are funded by the state, and the work samples are one way we show that the students are learning and growing throughout the year.
 Thank you for all of your support in collecting good, representative work samples.
 Please note the fine details of work samples:

-- We require two work samples per subject (as listed on the Master Agreement) for the collection periods at the beginning of each semester.
+- We require work samples (as listed on the Master Agreement) for the collection periods at the beginning of each semester just one sample per subject per semester.
 ALL WORK SAMPLES MUST BE ORIGINALS, not photocopies.

 - Work samples should be legible, and representative of the child’s best work.